ErpNetDocs/tech/advanced/data-objects/track-changes.md

 - **Attribute name** - the name of the changed attribute.
 - **New value** - the string representation (culture insensitive) of the new value.

 Some attribute changes might not be reflected properly by the system.
-Since the Track Changes system works at application level, changes made by direct SQL statements will **not** be recorded.
+Since it works at application level, changes made by direct SQL statements will **not** be recorded.
 When a future update occurs, the system will record the changes to the attribute as if they're being made by the next update.
 This behavior is part of its core design.

 The *Document No* attribute (set by SQL statements) is often recorded as changed by the **2nd** modification of the document.
 Therefore, only the **new** values are stored.